cwwmbm/linkedinscraper/README.md

 The web interface is implemented using Flask in `app.py`.
 It provides a simple interface to view the job postings stored in the SQLite database.
 Users can mark job postings as applied or hidden, and the changes will be saved in the database.

+When the job is marked as "applied" it will be highlighted in light blue so that it's obvious at a glance which jobs are applied to.
+Upon clicking "Hide" the job will dissappear from the list.
+There's currently no functionality to unhide or un-apply.
+To reverse it you'd have to go to the database and change values in applied and hidden columns.

 To run the web interface, execute the following command:

 ```